manuelbomi/Enterprise-Data-Architecture-with-dbt----dbt-Core-and-DuckDB/README.md

 ---
 ---

-# How to Use this Repo for Enterprise Data Architecture
+# How to Use this Repository for Enterprise Data Architecture

 #### The repository structure is as shown below:

 <img width="351" height="344" alt="Image" src="https://github.com/user-attachments/assets/c10b4fb7-92ca-4df2-a054-e236448c00e6" />

 ---

 * The repository contents are:

 - `seeds/sales_data.csv` — example raw data (toy store sales).
 - `models/staging/` — staging layer using `source()` to import raw data.